acomas1/codeplug-merger/README.md

 - TalkGroups.csv

 You will need to make sure the file names are unique.
 Duplicate Channel and TalkGroups will be dropped and only the first one will be kept.
-This maybe a problem if the same name has different attributes
+This maybe a problem if the same name has different attributes.
 Duplicate Zone, and ScanList will rename the second occurrence.
 You will need to decide manually to keep them or not.

 ## Setup